 It was ten years later when another cooling equipment in the form of a centrifugal chiller was invented.
 Since it has a condenser unit, the cooling appliance was reduced in size.
 People started to pick up the idea of having this in their own house so in 1930s, A/C units became available for the masses.
 However, it was only in 2007 when air conditioners reached almost 90% of sales in the US.
 Fast forward to today, you can hardly see a home without this cooling appliance.

-Now that we have the comfort and the convenience of having advanced air conditioning units, we should take care of them by hiring aircon repair service Singapore contractors who know how to maintain and fix this cooling appliance appropriately.
+Now that we have the comfort and the convenience of having advanced air conditioning units, we should take care of them by hiring aircon company Singapore contractors who know how to maintain and fix this cooling appliance appropriately.